 STACIE automatically detects a suitable low-frequency part of the spectrum defined by a cutoff frequency.
 The robustness of STACIE's uncertainty quantification stems from considering a wide range of possible cutoff frequencies, $f_{\text{cut},j}$.
 Instead of selecting a single best cutoff frequency, STACIE fits model parameters for all cutoffs, assigns a weight to each fit using cross validation, and marginalizes statistical estimates over the grid of frequency cutoffs.
 This effectively accounts for the uncertainty associated with selecting the cutoff frequency.

-The current version of STACIE (v1.2.1) supports three models for fitting the low-frequency region of the spectrum~\cite{STACIE2025}, namely the exponential polynomial model (exppoly), the Pad\'e model, and the Lorentz model.
-Our earlier work introduced the exppoly model~\cite{Toraman2025}, which represents the PSD as an exponential of a low-degree polynomial.
+The current version of STACIE (v1.2.1) supports three models for fitting the low-frequency region of the spectrum,\cite{STACIE2025} namely the exponential polynomial model (exppoly), the Pad\'e model, and the Lorentz model.
+Our earlier work introduced the exppoly model,\cite{Toraman2025} which represents the PSD as an exponential of a low-degree polynomial.
 It offers broad applicability with minimal assumptions about spectral shape.
 It also provides robust parameter estimation because initial guesses can be obtained through linear regression.
 Its effectiveness was demonstrated using both synthetic data and the ionic conductivity of an electrolyte.
 In the present work, we introduce a model suited for autocorrelation functions that decay exponentially, characterized by a correlation time, $\tau_\text{exp}$, which represents the slowest relaxation mode of the system.
-This parameter provides valuable insight into selecting appropriate simulation times and block sizes, which is particularly valuable for high-pressure systems with slow dynamics.
-This extends the practical guidelines we previously outlined for preparing sufficient input data~\cite{Toraman2025}.
+This parameter is particularly valuable for selecting appropriate simulation times and block sizes for high-pressure systems with slow dynamics.
+This extends the practical guidelines we previously outlined for preparing sufficient input data.\cite{Toraman2025}